scsibug/Recipes/cauliflower_mash.md

 Cut cauliflower into small florets, and steam.

-Add all incredients into a mixing bowl, and stir with a fork until melted and well mixed.
-Hold back 2 oz. of cheese for topping.
+Add cauliflower, butter, source cream, bacon, and most of the cheese into a mixing bowl, and stir with a fork until melted and well mixed.
+Hold back enough cheese for topping.

 Season with salt, pepper, and garlic powder to taste.